pashatay/recommendo/README.md

 After that just click on **Go** and wait for your recommendations to get listed.

 Your personal recommendations will get displayed on the page with short annotation for every single content.
-If you would like to learn more about cirtain recommendation, you can click on _"More"_ and get the whole information from **Wiki** page.
+If you would like to learn more about cirtain recommendation, you can click on _"More"_ and get the whole information from the **Wiki** page.

 Take a look at the desktop interface: